 Chemistry 109 has different learning activities to meet the needs of the many types of students in our class.
-You do not need to attend every class, make use of every tutorial, or do every study problem; rather, your job is to sample the different types of materials offered and to select those activities that most effectively support your learning.
-In the whole class meetings, the professor will lecture, do demonstrations, or lead problem solving.
+You do not need to make use of every tutorial or do every study problem; rather, your job is to sample the different types of materials offered and to select those activities that most effectively support your learning.
+In the lecture, Prof. Keutsch will lecture, do demonstrations, or lead problem solving.
 In discussion section, your TA will engage a smaller group of students in problem solving, answer specific questions on the course material, and discuss the laboratory exercises.
 Finally, in lab you will explore chemical principles through hands-on experimentation.
 To supplement these activities, tutorials are provided to aid your mastery of the material.
-Attendance at the whole class meetings and the discussion sections is strongly encouraged, but not required; students who consistently attend outperform those who do not.
+Attendance at the lectures and the discussion sections is strongly encouraged, but not required; students who consistently attend outperform those who do not.
 Laboratory attendance is mandatory; students who do not attend will not pass this course.